 I have my own success story with Wealthy Affiliate University here, but beside that, how people act with regards to their treatment of members, their actions when it comes to standing up from principals is what truly defines the legitimacy of the program they make and with WA, it’s of the highest level as far as I’m concerned.

-Finally, I want to end on saying that you absolutely need to read WA’s own words on this subject as they go into some truly great detail on what was going on between them and the other company.
+Finally, I want to end on saying that you absolutely need to read Wealthy Affiliate’s own words on this subject as they go into some truly great detail on what was going on between them and the other company.
 It’s a long read, but my goodness, it’s informative and eye opening.